edinburgh-napier/set09121/lectures/lecture19.md

 - Some of these techniques are C and C++ specific, although many can be used across languages.
 - Being thoughtful when writing code can be useful.
 - But basically, use tools to find issues and try and fix them.
-- Parallelisation is a good solution to performance problems -- if you do it correctly.
+- Parallelisation is a good solution to performance problems... if you do it correctly.
 - We have a module in fourth year that examines this.